bladder cancer symptoms

 Eat a variety of fruits and vegetables

 Eating plenty of fruits and vegetables ensures you will have a high intake of fiber and cancer-fighting antioxidants.
-The fiber will help keep your bowel movements regular and the anti-oxidants will destroy free-radicals before they can cause cancer.
+The fiber will help keep your bowel movements regular and the anti-oxidants will destroy free radicals before they can cause cancer.
 Try to choose organic whenever possible to further limit exposure to pesticides and toxins.
-You can also include a high quality supplement into your diet, like this Pure Bearberry Extract.
+You can also include a high-quality supplement in your diet, like this Pure Bearberry Extract.

 Make sure to watch out for bladder cancer symptoms and share this article with your friends and family so we can all prevent cancer together!